ditlexd/nextjs-workshop/README.md

 When this is done, send a `201` status code back to the client.

 For the client code, you need to update the list of products somehow.
-You can do this any way you'd like, maybe do a new request to the server and ask for the updated list of products?
+You can do this any way you'd like.
+You could modify the API to return the new list of products, or maybe do a new request to the server and ask for the updated list of products?
 Or you could remove the item from the list you already have.
 The choice is yours!

-### New product page
+## New product page

 Ok so this one is a little different.
 Not only do we need to create the API endpoint for creating a new product, we also need to build a new page for the input form we need.